bigmark222/truck_user_book/src/physics.md

 cargo run --bin viewer
 ```

-Keep your meshes in `assets/` so Bevy’s asset server (and hot reload) works.
-Pair with `cargo watch -x run` for rapid iteration while you model in Truck.
+Keep your meshes in `assets/` so Bevy’s asset server (and hot reload) works—the `file_watcher` feature picks up asset changes automatically.
+Use `cargo watch -x run` if you also want code edits to rebuild/restart without manual steps.